Consensys/quorum/docs/Consensus/ibft/ibft.md

 #### Block hash, proposer seal and committed seals
 The Istanbul block hash calculation is different from the `ethash` block hash calculation due to the following reasons:

-1. The proposer needs to put proposer seal in `extraData` to prove the block is signed by the chosen proposer.
+1. The proposer needs to put proposer's seal in `extraData` to prove the block is signed by the chosen proposer.
 2. The validators need to put `ceil(2N/3)` of committed seals as consensus proof in `extraData` to prove the block has gone through consensus.

 The calculation is still similar to the `ethash` block hash calculation, with the exception that we need to deal with `extraData`.
 We calculate the fields as follows: